arapulido/katacoda-scenarios/autoscaling-k8s/step3.md

 Let's check the CPU and memory requests recommendations that the VPA provides for our deployment by examining our VPA object: `kubectl describe vpa frontend-vpa`{{execute}}

 What recommendations is the VPA giving?
 Tip: check the part of the output for the "Target" recommendation.

+To finish, let's remove the VPA object before moving to the next section by executing: `kubectl delete -f k8s-manifests/frontend-vpa.yaml`{{execute}}